NourhanSaeed707/Design-pattern/types-design-pattern.md

 # Design pattern:
-- there are three types of design pattern:
+- GoF Patterns(Gang of Four design pattern)
+- Modern Patterns
+- we're going to study Gang of Four Pattern and here is a example of it:
+## GoF Design Pattern Types:
 1. Creational: These patterns are designed for class instantiation.
 They can be either class-creation patterns or object-creational patterns.

 2. Structural: These patterns are designed with regard to a class's structure and composition.
 The main goal of most of these patterns is to increase the functionality of the class(es) involved, without changing much of its composition.